-This popular Gibson Parlor Modern EC Rosewood model is a leading parlor guitar.
+This popular Gibson Parlor Modern Rosewood model is a leading parlor guitar.
 It is ideal for acoustic players who are on the move and offers a streamlined cutaway rosewood body.

 This model also includes an Advanced Response ergonomic neck as well as LR Baggs VTC electronics.
 As a small, comfortable-to-play instrument that produces strong, rich tones, this guitar has it all.